-- Catholic Mass.
-There will be a Catholic mass on Tuesday of 5th Week (14th February) at 6:00pm, open to all.
-This will be a short service led by one of the University's Catholic chaplains.
-All welcome. - Daily Quiet Time, each morning from 9:00-9:30am the Chapel will be open for quiet prayer and reflection. - Rosary Group.
+- Daily Quiet Time, each morning from 9:00-9:30am the Chapel will be open for quiet prayer and reflection. - Rosary Group.
 Meeting on Tuesday mornings at 8:30am to say the Rosary together.
 Although this is generally considered to be a Catholic and High Anglican tradition, all comers are very welcome either to join in the prayers or sit in quiet reflection. - Friday Evening Prayers.
-Fridays, 1st-8th Week, 5:45-6pm in the Chapel.
+Fridays, 1st-8th Week, 8-8:15pm in the Chapel (note the change in time from previous terms).
 An opportunity to share intentions for the coming week, and to explore ways of praying drawn from different faith traditions. - Christian Union Meetings.
 Somerville has an active and thriving Christian Union which runs its own events year-round.
-If you are interested in getting involved, contact Nuala Marshall (nuala.marshall@some.ox.ac.uk). - Another Gaze.
-This film club meets in the Chapel at 8pm on Wednesday evenings during term for screenings of feminist and LGBTQIA+ related films and discussion.
+If you are interested in getting involved, contact Abi Payne (abigail.payne@some.ox.ac.uk). - Another Gaze.
+This film club meets in the Chapel at 8pm on Tuesday evenings during term for screenings of feminist and LGBTQIA+ related films and discussion.
 All welcome.
-Please note that in 1st week only the club will meet on Tuesday evening rather than Wednesday. - Termly Choir Concert.
-This will take place on Thursday 9th March.
-Full details of the programme will be announced nearer the time.